Biffy Clyro: Everyone Owes A Bit Of Gratitude To David Bowie

 The Howl singer added: "For me there's so many amazing songs, so many beautiful songs, so many songs that bring out different feelings."

-Citing Bowie's Sound And Vision as one of his favourite tracks, Neil gushed: "Rules didn't matter and it's just impossible not to be influenced so it's a sad, sad day.
+Citing Bowie's Sound And Vision (from 1977's Low album) as one of his favourite tracks, Neil gushed: "Rules didn't matter and it's just impossible not to be influenced so it's a sad, sad day.
 I can't believe it's a year.

 "And we used to go onto Let's Dance, which I know isn't Bowie's greatest song, but it got us right pumped up, so thank you David Bowie for all you've done."